-- ◆ To provide the channel by which temporary cash assistance and other services will be made available. - ♦ To emphasize that the responsibility of individuals is to support themselves and their families through wages and child support. - ◆ To actively engage the cooperation and assistance of private/public employers to maximize available employment opportunities for WFNJ/TANF participants. - ♦ To establish and implement, through the concept of mutual obligation, an Individual Responsibility Plan (IRP) for all WFNJ/TANF recipients, including teen parents, which is directed at moving recipients off welfare into employment. - ◆ To maximize the monetary support of non-custodial parents to help ensure the ongoing self-sufficiency of WFNJ/TANF participants. - ♦ To address the work readiness needs of individuals who have not completed a high school education or its equivalent through the provision of alternative work programs combining education and job experience (work study). - ◆ To provide assistance to welfare recipients to address problems of drug and alcohol abuse through assessment and appropriate treatment to enable these recipients to resolve their problem(s) and become self-sufficient through work. - ◆ To conduct an evaluation of the WFNJ program, and its impact on clients, in order to enhance future planning and program development efforts. - ◆ To conduct extensive training of WFNJ/TANF agency staff in the dynamics of family violence and provide assistance to WFNJ/TANF recipients to address issues of family violence through assessments that include a safety and service plan which leads to work or participation in a work activity, to the extent possible. - To coordinate and maximize the use of all public, private and community resources available through all levels of government and the private sector, to provide necessary services/supports to ensure that cash assistance recipients and select absent parents secure and keep a job, and do not cycle back onto public assistance.
+- ◆ To provide the channel by which temporary cash assistance and other services are made available; - ◆ To emphasize the responsibility of individuals to support themselves and their families through wages and child support; - ◆ To actively engage the cooperation and assistance of private/public employers to maximize available employment opportunities for WFNJ/TANF participants; - ◆ To establish and implement, through the concept of mutual obligation, an Individual Responsibility Plan (IRP) for all adult WFNJ/TANF recipients, and teen parents, which is directed at moving recipients off welfare into employment; - ◆ To maximize the monetary support of noncustodial parents to help ensure the ongoing self-sufficiency of WFNJ/TANF participants; - To address the work readiness needs of individuals who have not completed a high school education, or its equivalent, through the provision of alternative work programs combining education and job experience (work study); - ◆ To provide assistance to welfare recipients to address problems of drug and alcohol abuse through assessment and appropriate treatment to enable these recipients to resolve their problem(s) and become self-sufficient through work; - ◆ To conduct an evaluation of the WFNJ program, and its impact on clients, in order to enhance future planning and program development efforts; - To conduct training of WFNJ/TANF agency staff in the dynamics of family violence and provide assistance to WFNJ/TANF recipients to address issues of family violence through assessments that include a safety and service plan which leads to work or participation in a work activity, to the extent possible; - ◆ To coordinate and maximize the use of all public, private and community resources available through all levels of government and the private sector, to provide necessary services/supports to ensure that cash assistance recipients and select noncustodial parents secure and keep a job, and do not cycle back onto public assistance; - ◆ To provide a variety of viable choices and options to meet WFNJ/TANF participants' diverse child care needs during their work activities; - ◆ To provide for a smarter and more efficient administration of all elements of the service delivery system through enhanced child support enforcement, delivery of benefits via an electronic benefit program (EBT), and structuring the child care service delivery system by maintaining a single entity to coordinate and administer the provision of all child care services:

-- ◆ To provide a variety of viable choices and options to meet WFNJ/TANF participants' diverse child care needs during their work activities. - ◆ To provide for a smarter and more efficient administration of all elements of the service delivery system through enhanced child support enforcement, delivery of benefits via an electronic benefit program (EBT), and structuring the child care service delivery system by maintaining a single entity to coordinate and administer the provision of all child care services. - ◆ To provide a non-assistance cash payment as well as supportive services through our Early Employment Initiative (EEI) to individuals who applied for cash assistance benefits.
-These individuals otherwise would be eligible, except for their immediate success in securing employment prior to the case being granted cash assistance benefits. - ◆ To provide special assistance and services to unemployable welfare recipients in their pursuit of application for Supplemental Security Income (SSI) to speed their acceptance into the SSI program. - ♦ To provide working families with an income below 250 percent of the Federal Poverty Level (FPL) with emergency services to prevent homelessness, stabilize housing, and prevent movement into the welfare cash assistance program. - ♦ To provide enhanced housing assistance services to non-employable WFNJ cash assistance recipients who have utilized all housing benefits available pursuant to P.L.
-1997 c.
-14. - ◆ To provide enhanced post-TANF supports such as child care, transportation, medical assistance and case management to help ensure that recipients do not return to the cash assistance welfare program. - ◆ To provide transportation services to income-eligible (i.e., income less than 250 percent of the FPL) families to support work.
+- ♦ To provide a non-assistance cash payment as well as supportive services through our Early Employment Initiative (EEI) to individuals who apply for cash assistance benefits.
+These otherwise eligible individuals will be diverted from receiving cash assistance if they are successful in securing employment prior to the case being granted cash assistance benefits; - To provide special assistance and services to unemployable welfare recipients with their application for Supplemental Security Income (SSI) to speed their acceptance into the SSI program: - To provide working families with an income below 250 percent of the Federal Poverty Level (FPL) with short-term emergency services to prevent homelessness, stabilize housing, and prevent movement into the welfare cash assistance program; - ◆ To provide enhanced housing assistance services to non-employable WFNJ cash assistance recipients who have utilized all housing benefits available; and - ◆ To provide post-TANF supports such as child care and medical assistance to help ensure that working families do not return to the cash assistance welfare program.